Step back in time to a golden era of craftsmanship on a guided tour of Cranbrook House.

 How to Register

 Booking tours in advance online is encouraged.
 Please click the button at the bottom of this page to reserve your Cranbrook House tour.
-A limited number of spaces may be available at the door and may be purchased by credit card or with exact cash.
+A limited number of spaces may be available at the door and may be purchased by credit card or with exact cash the day of the tour.